idolactivities/vtuber-things/docs/guides/clipper.md

 1. Are you using a recent version of Aegisub?
 See [Requirements](#requirements).
 2. Does your directory structure match what was shown in [Installation](#installation)?
 3. Have you saved your subtitles file recently?
 Clipper requires a saved subtitles file, and unsaved changes will not show up in the output video.
-4. Are there non-English characters or accented characters in any of your file names or folder names?
-Try renaming your files and folders to only use English characters.
+4. Are there non-English characters or accented characters in any of your file names or folder names (both for the video you're working on and the subtitle file you're working on)?
+Try renaming your files and folders to only use English (ASCII) characters.

    Alternatively, you can try opening your system's Language Settings, select "Administrative language settings", click on "Change system locale", and check the box for UTF-8 support.

    ![Change system locale]({{ '/assets/img/guides_clipper_locale_settings.png' | relative_url }})
  5. If you're still having issues, please report the problem by